agorago/wego/swagger.md

 # Swagger documentation

-BPlus supports a service driven spec i.e. it is possible to generate an Open API spec from the service.
+WeGO supports a service driven spec i.e. it is possible to generate an Open API spec from the service.

 # Enable Swagger documentation